How to search in Windows 10. Ten tips to become a Pro

 1. Use Search to find anything on your PC and the web

-In Windows 10, the search field found on your taskbar lets you look for apps, settings, documents, music and so on.
-It even lets you search for things on the internet, without having to open your web browser.
+In Windows 10, the search field found on your taskbar lets you look for apps, settings, documents, settings, music, and so on.
 To start searching, click or tap on the search field first.
 When you do that, the search home screen shows up.

-If Cortana is enabled on your PC, the search home screen lets you filter the search right from the start, just by selecting to look for Apps, Settings, Documents, Photos or Web.
-These are things that we are going to talk about in more detail in the next sections of this guide.
+The search home screen lets you filter the search right from the start, by selecting to look for Apps, Documents, Settings, Email, Folders, Music, People, Photos, or Videos.
+These are things that we are going to talk about in more detail in the next sections of this article.

-If you do not need to filter the search results right from the start, or if Cortana is not enabled on your PC, you should know that you can just start typing the thing that you are looking for.
-That can be almost anything: an app, a setting, a document, a video and so on.
-Windows 10 immediately starts searching for anything that matches your search term, filtering the results as they are found.
-Also, the keyboard filters that we mention in this article work well.
+If you do not need to filter the search results right from the start, or if you want to find everything that matches your keywords, you should know that you can start typing the thing that you are looking for.
+That can be almost anything: an app, a setting, a document, a video, and so on.
+Windows 10 immediately starts searching for anything that matches your search terms, filtering the results as they are found.

-You get a "Best match" and, if Cortana is enabled, you might also get a series of search suggestions based on the text that you entered.
-Also, on the right side of the search flyout, Windows 10 displays a preview of the selected search result.
+You get a "Best match" and, on the right side of the search flyout, Windows 10 displays a preview of the selected search result.
 This is a place that changes its contents depending on the type of search result.
-For example, if the search result is a folder, you can see its location and do things like open it or copy its full path.
+For example, if the search result is a folder, you can see its location and when it was modified the last time, as well as do things like open it or copy its full path.
 If the search result is an app, you can launch it, pin it, uninstall it, and so on.

-2. How to fast start an app using Search and the keyboard
+2. Search and fast start an app using your keyboard

 One of the best things about the Search in Windows 10 is that it helps you open apps fast, using only your keyboard.
 Instead of clicking or tapping on the search field from your taskbar, press the Windows key on the keyboard.
 Then, start typing the name of the app that you want to open.
 When it appears in the search results, press Enter and, voilá, the app starts.
-Take for example Google Chrome: press the Windows logo key, type chr, and then press Enter.
-That's it!
+Take, for example, Google Chrome: press the Windows logo key, type chr, and then press Enter.